“Behold, I am coming quickly! Hold fast what you have, that no one may take your crown.”

 We need to keep an eternal perspective when times get difficult.

 As times get difficult, it becomes more arduous to serve Christ faithfully.
-Jesus will make no announcement about His coming.
+Jesus will not announce His coming.
 His coming will be unexpected and sudden.
-As hostility to Christianity becomes more aggressive, it will be more forbidding to take a stand for Jesus.
+As hostility to Christianity becomes more aggressive, it will be more forbidding to stand for Jesus.
 We will have to choose between our business and Jesus.
 Pressures of society will force us to choose between status and Scripture.
 We will have to choose between our possessions and fidelity to Christ.

 We will have to “hold on” to our crown.
 Our crown is not our salvation; it is our reward for faithfully serving Him.